Back Pain Types, Causes, Symptoms, and Treatments

 - Problems in the skin over-laying the lumbar area of the back

-- Problems with the organs inside the abdomen and pelvis
+- Problems with the organs of the abdomen and pelvis

 Some people with back pain also have related symptoms in other parts of their body such as buttock pain, muscle cramps or hip pain.